I Want To...

 The Johns Hopkins Bayview CRU (located on the fourth floor of the 301 building) provides clinical research infrastructure resources including dedicated research nursing and specimen processing, a Sleep Research Core, Cardiovascular Imaging Core, Body Composition and Exercise Core, nutrition research support, and a core laboratory.
 Parking for research participants is available adjacent to the 301 building.
 Support for informatics and biostatistics is also available through the ICTR.

-The Older Americans Independence Center (OAIC) is an NIH-sponsored research center focused on the study of the causes and consequences of frailty in older adults.
-The OAIC has three research cores, a training core and a pilot core that provide resources for a broad range of investigators interested in frailty and aging research.
+The Claude D. Pepper Center OAIC at Bayview is an NIH-sponsored research center focused on the study of the causes and consequences of frailty in older adults.
+The OAIC has three research cores, a training core and a pilot core that provide resources for a broad range of investigators interested in frailty and aging research:

 - The Biostatistics Core offers analytical and study development and design support, and assistance with gaining access to stored data from population data bases of older adults such as the Women’s Health and Aging Studies I and II.